Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you have gained through volunteering or through internships
+- Include any relevant experience you’ve gained through volunteer work or through internships

-- Highlight any accomplishments or responsibilities you fulfilled in these positions.
+- You should highlight any achievements or responsibilities you held during these roles.

 References: